-The Practice of Open, Meaningful Dialogue
+The Practice of Open, Generative and Meaningful Dialogue

 “Suppose we were able to share meanings freely